-Financial assets, classified as loans and receivables, include receivables from related parties and other receivables (if applicable).
+Financial assets classified as loans and receivables include balances due from contributors and receivables from related parties (if applicable).

 Financial liabilities, measured at amortised cost, include accounts payable and bank overdrafts (if applicable).

 16.8 RECOGNITION

 The Scheme recognises financial assets and financial liabilities on the date the Scheme becomes a contractual party to the financial instruments.